bigandy/personal-goals/README.md

   - [ ] Weekend 2
 - [ ] Investigate Sports Physio and book appointment
 - [ ] Watch first episode of SS-GB
+- [ ] Read more about React Router 4 and React Redux

 ### Month Goals: February 2017
 - [ ] Running - 4x a week